-Career: Made his first start of 2019 in Week 3...Recorded his first career half-sack in Week 2...Appeared in 14 games and made six starts in his rookie campaign...Tallied 22 tackles (16 solo) and added two passes defensed.
+Career: Has tallied 15 tackles (11 solo) and a half-sack in seven games with five starts in 2019...Recorded his first career half-sack in Week 2...Appeared in 14 games and made six starts in his rookie campaign..

 College: Appeared in 56 games over his four years at Sam Houston State, starting in 54 of them and made 284 tackles (160 solo), 42 sacks, 86.5 tackles for loss, nine forced fumbles, one fumble recovery, one INT and registered 14 blocked kicks...Was a four-time All-American in addition to being one of two Bearkats ever to be named first-team All-Southland Conference in each of his four seasons.